Fulwing/Weather/README.md

 1. Power up your Raspberry Pi.

-2. Connect the DHT11 sensor to the Raspberry Pi using a breadboard and jumper wires.
+2. Connect the DHT11 sensor to the Raspberry Pi using a breadboard and SIM&NAT wires.

    - Connect the Signal Pin to GPIO pin 4 of the Pi.
    - Connect the Negative pin of the sensor to GPIO pin 6 of the Pi.